 Avoid using long and unclear content

-No matter how beautifully and attractive your popup is designed, it shouldn’t contain too much content.
+No matter how beautifully and attractive your website popup is designed, it shouldn’t contain too much content.
 This can make users get bored and they won’t be interested in checking the content of your popup.
-If a popup opens up with a lot of unclear content, no one will read it and you won’t get the result you desire.
+If a website popup opens up with a lot of unclear content, no one will read it and you won’t get the result you desire.

 Let’s say you have a subscription popup, asking your visitors to subscribe to your newsletter.

 A visitor should know why he/she is subscribing to your newsletter.
 So, if you simply show a form and suggest them to subscribe to your newsletter, the possibility of getting them subscribed is very little.
-And, in the other hand, if you include some major piece of info about your website and your offer in your popup, and then the form for them to subscribe, this could be as useless as the one with just the form.
+And, in the other hand, if you include some major piece of info about your website and your offer in your website popup, and then the form for them to subscribe, this could be as useless as the one with just the form.

 So what to do to make the visitors to subscribe to your newsletter?